BradleyMarie/pbrt_proto/README.md

 1) In PBRT Proto, the `Include` directive works like the `Import` directive in that it cannot be used in the middle of a different directive and that the included files must start and end with complete directives.
-This means that some of the the volumetric example scenes from PBRTv1, PBRTv2, and PBRTv3 are incompatible with PBRT Proto without modification.
+This means that some of the the volumetric example scenes from PBRT v1, PBRT v2, and PBRT v3 are incompatible with PBRT Proto without modification.